bergjoel93/Davids-Form/README.md

 Fix ordering for the Transaction title (if one is deleted in the middle it starts from length of array.)

 TODO when you close out a transaction card you need to delete that object from the data object.

+The transaction card is named due to the current count.
+Therefore, before the count is made and is used to name the card, create a check that looks to see what the latest count was, and use that.

+We got the generate notes button working.
+Now we need to change the saved tab.
+Do the following:
+When you click the "Saved" Tab, re render the stuff.
+Instead of rendering a list, make it a nice and neat table inside a table container that has a y-scroll.
+Include most of the information in the demographics section.
+Also, in Form tab, when you press save, it should reset everything!